mediatechnologycenter/recommender-systems/README.md

 * popularity_random: Predicts simply the most popular articles.
 Predicts random articles.
 * mf_model: Uses ALS to embed the articles and users as latent vectors.
 Then predicts the top articles for each user based on the latent vectors.
 * folder example_scripts:
     * idea1_timewise_sampling.py is an example for the idea1 with timewise sampling instead of  random sampling
-  * base_FL.py is an example for federated learning
+    * base_FL.py is an example for federated learning.
+Both users have the same data.
     * idea2.py is an example, where the corresponding user and item vector are not concatenated from the beginning but rather have some individual layers before the vectors are concatenated.

-The **results** are printed and saved in `results/{evaluation_name}`

-The **training history** of the loss and metrics  are in `results/idea1_models/{model_name}`

-You can run all examples with `run_all.sh` and use the jupyter notebook `results/evaluate.ipynb` to display the results.

 # Data Flow: